 No. The soy sauce is already salty enough.

 This recipe was published in 2021 and updated in June 2022 to include new photos and information, plus a few recipe modifications.

 Tips for Success

-- Marinate the beef for no more than 3-4 hours.
-This marinade uses vinegar and lemon juice to help tenderize the meat, but if left for too long, it can actually make it tough and chewy.
+- Marinate the meat for 3-4 hours, not overnight.
+Because the marinade contains vinegar and lemon juice, marinating the beef for too long can make the meat tough and chewy.

-- If using wooden bamboo skewers, soak them in water for 20 minutes before using.
-This will prevent the skewers from burning.
+- If using wooden bamboo skewers, soak them in water for 20 minutes before using to prevent the skewers from burning.